Keeping your feet healthy

 See a GP if:

 Age UK has a toenail cutting service in Lewisham and Southwark called Happy Feet.
 It's for people over the age of 50.
 You can visit the team at a local centre.
 There is a charge for the service.
-You can contact them for more information or to arrange an appointment.
-Phone 020 7358 4077 or email [email protected]
+Contact them for more information or to arrange an appointment.

 Choosing the right footwear

-If you wear suitable shoes that fit well, are comfortable and have good support, this will help to prevent falls.
+Wearing comfortable shoes that fit well and have good support will help to prevent falls.

 What shoes to wear

-Good shoes have support around the heel and over the top of your foot (such as laces, Velcro straps or T-bar straps).
+Good shoes have support around the heel and over the top of your foot.
+This could be shoes laces, Velcro straps or T-bar straps.

 Make sure that your toes have enough room to move.
 Your toes should not touch the end of your shoe.
-There should be about a 1cm gap and you should be able to wriggle your toes up and down inside your shoe.
+There should be about a 1cm gap between the tip of your toes and the end of your shoe.
+You should be able to wriggle your toes up and down inside your shoe.
 This prevents corns, damage to your nails and hard skin on the end of your toes.

 It is important to wear deep shoes if you have clawed or hammer toes (when your toes are permanently bent or curled instead of pointed forward).
 Otherwise, you can get corns and hard skin on the tops of your toes.
 A stretchy soft front part of the shoe can help.